The 6 Best Autoresponders for 2019 [Plus Our Top Picks]

 #5 - GetResponse

-GetResponse has been around for a long time, but hasn't being getting much traction in comparison to the newer autoresponder services.
+GetResponse has been around for a long time, but hasn't been getting much traction in comparison to the newer autoresponder services.

 So GetResponse is a list-based autoresponder.
 But you can still add tags to subscribers through automation, but unfortunately you can't add them manually.